 The Group's management reviews the capital structure and considers the cost of capital and the risks associated with each class of capital.
-The Group has a gearing ratio of 26% at 31 December 2020 (21% at 31 December 2019) determined as the proportion of net debt to equity.
+The Group has a gearing ratio of -4% at 31 December 2021 (26% at 31 December 2020) determined as the proportion of net debt to equity.
+The Company is in net asset position at 31 December 2021, therefore it was recorded a negative gearing ratio.